 Right to TPIA Remedy in Court: The Texas Supreme Court has granted the petition and reversed and remanded the First Court of Appeals’ decision to require a Texas Public Information Act requester to wait for an attorney general ruling before going to court to seek a writ of mandamus to compel release of public information.
 The Court rejected the city’s argument that public information is the same as information deemed public by the Attorney General.
 The Court stated that while the governmental body is entitled to “insist on its position to a final ruling…a requestor is not required to defer a suit for mandamus.”
 The lawsuit stemmed from a request by two Houston area citizens for a report on red light cameras.

-Economic development and public funds: The Freedom of Information Foundation of Texas filed a brief with the Texas Supreme Court arguing that the Greater Houston Partnership is a governmental body, and as such is subject to disclosures under the Texas Public Information Act.
+Economic development and public funds: The Freedom of Information Foundation of Texas filed an amicus brief with the Texas Supreme Court arguing that the Greater Houston Partnership is a governmental body, and as such is subject to disclosures under the Texas Public Information Act.
 The brief was filed in response to an appeal filed by the partnership against the attorney general’s office.
 The FOI Foundation of Texas argued that the partnership, which performs economic development duties for the city of Houston, is supported in part by public funds for the performance of traditional government services.
 However, in a 6-3 opinion the Texas Supreme Court ruled in June 2015 that GHP does not have to open its financial books to public inspection.
 The court said that the Public Information Act’s requirement that an entity be “supported” by public funds really meant that it must be “sustained” by public funds to be a governmental body.